itf/ivan.fyi/content/about.md

 Previous work includes
 - implementing Resource Constrained Project Scheduling algorithms from research papers and improving on them, together with implementing a UI for clients to use;
 - modifying LLVM to make LTO more friendly for toolchains;
-- writing data pipelines to analyse revenue data from advertisers;
+- writing queries to analyse revenue data from advertisers;
-- helping design an in house domain specific language;
+- Chatbot to help diagnose code issues faster
 - Analyzing an embedded operating system written in rust for unsafe code and exploits;

 Teaching is also one of my skills and interests.
 I was a teaching assistant for algorithms at MIT for 3 semesters, with ratings equal or above 6.5/7, as well as the main instructor for a month long algorithm course at MIT in January 2019 with ratings 6.4/7.
 I am of the opinion that rapid feedback is of main importance when learning new concepts, and courses should use current tools to do so when possible.